Salesforce is the world’s top CRM software provider, and with good reason. But is it the right option to take your business to new heights?

 - monday.com: as a tool for managing projects and people, it’s one of the best.
 Powered by a vibrant, drag-and-drop interface and an ingeniously simple colour-coded display, its visuals put Salesforce’s to shame.

-One of the most refreshing aspects of our best Salesforce alternatives here is that, in many cases, you can try before you buy. monday.com offers a free 14-day trial, as does HubSpot (as well as a top-notch plan that’s free, forever).
+One of the most refreshing aspects of our best Salesforce alternatives here is that, in many cases, you can try before you buy. monday.com offers a free 14-day trial, as does HubSpot (along with a top-notch plan that’s free, forever).

 Freshsales (Freshworks’ CRM for sales teams) and Zoho also provide free versions, rather than just trials.
 However, it’s likely you’ll find these too simplistic – they’re designed for the smallest businesses, with the most basic of needs.
 Essentially, they’re the opposite of Salesforce!